pkp/pkp-docs/readme.md

 		- path: starting-a-journal
 ```

+- `path` should be a unique ID made up of numbers and letters with no spaces.
+- `title` is the main title of the app's section
+- `titleShort` is used in the buttons in the hero element at the top
+- `includeInHero` can be set to false if you want to create an app section but don't want it to be listed in the buttons in the hero element at the top
+- `description` is a short description that will be placed below the title in the app's section
+- `cards` see below

 Each of the `cards` provides a `path` which points to markdown files in the `_includes/cards` directory.
 Each of these cards represents a resource card that will be added under that app, and you can use markdown to add links.
+See the next section.

 ### Add a new resource